-The horehound flavor is hard to describe: some call it smokey, warm and, according to our customers, like licorice or root-beer.
-At one time, horehound candies were bitter but have become sweeter while retaining their essential flavor.
+The horehound flavor is hard to describe: some call it smoky, warm and, according to our customers, similar to licorice or root-beer.
+At one time, horehound candies were bitter but but are not sweetened while still retaining their essential flavor.
 The candies come in a 6-ounce bag with a reusable tie.

 A Bit of History

 The bitter herbs which the Israelites ate at the Passover table included horehound; some scholars believe the prevailing herb was, in fact, horehound: